The Famous Teddy Z: Music

-The theme song was written by Guy Moon and Stephanie and Steve Tyrell and performed by Bill Champlin.
+The theme song was written by Guy Moon and Stephanie and Steve Tyrell.
+Steve Tyrell is also the singer.

 Casting

 When the series first went into production, Lainie Kazan was cast as Teddy's pushy mother, Deena Zakalokis.
 Kazan had appeared in the first six episodes and shot part of the seventh episode but was released from the series due to creative issues.
 Kazan reportedly sued the producers for $2 million over her dismissal.
 The role of Deena was promptly recast as Teddy's grandmother, with Erica Yohn being hired.
 Most of Kazan's scenes were reshot with Yohn before the show made its debut.

 Murphy Brown crossover

 Rocco's character, Al Floss, made a crossover appearance in the Murphy Brown season two episode "And the Whiner Is...", which originally aired on November 13, 1989.
 In the appearance Floss serves as an agent for several Murphy Brown characters.

 Episodes

 Reception

 The series pilot was seen to be far stronger than subsequent episodes, but the series received two Primetime Emmy Award nominations, including one for the pilot, and for Alex Rocco, who won an Emmy as Best Supporting Actor in a Comedy Series, but low ratings led CBS to drop it with five episodes unaired.
 It was later run in its entirety on Comedy Central in 1993 with episodes introduced by Rocco, and by Trio as part of its Brilliant But Cancelled series.